Younger v. Harris

 Younger v.
-Harris, 401 U.S. 37 (1971), was a case in which the United States Supreme Court held that United States federal courts were required to abstain from hearing any civil rights tort claims brought by a person who is currently being prosecuted for a matter arising from that claim.
+Harris, 401 U.S. 37 (1971), was a case in which the United States Supreme Court held that United States federal courts were required to abstain from hearing any civil rights tort claims brought by a person who is currently being prosecuted for the underlying matters giving rise to those claims.
 The case is the namesake of Younger abstention.

 Facts

 In 1966, several months after the Watts riots and in response to the killing of Leonard Deadwiler (a Black man shot by police while driving his pregnant wife to the hospital), John Harris, Jr., was arrested while handing out leaflets which said, among other things, "Wanted for the murder of Leonard Deadwiler, Bobo the cop."

 Harris, a member of the Progressive Labor Party, was indicted on two violations of the California Criminal Syndicalism Act, §§11400 and 11401.
 These statutes prohibited advocating "unlawful acts of force or violence [to] effect political change."
 Harris faced 14 years on each count.

 While prosecution was pending, Harris sued under 42 U.S.C. § 1983 to get an injunction preventing District Attorney Evelle J. Younger from enforcing the law on the grounds that it violated the free speech guarantee.
 He was joined in this action by Jim Dan and Diane Hirsch, members of the PLP, and Farrel Broslawsky, a history instructor.
 In Harris v.
 Younger, 281 F. Supp.
 507 (C.D.
 Cal.
 1968), the district court found the Act unconstitutional, enjoining the state from further prosecution of Harris.
 Younger appealed.